brodynelly/paal-CSV-parser/README.md

 Where:
 - The first column contains timestamps in the format `YYYY_MM_DD_HH_MM_SS`
 - Each subsequent column represents a pig with ID in the header (e.g., `ID_129`)
-- Values are numeric scores (typically 0-9)
+- Values are numeric scores (decimals will be rounded to the nearest integer)
 - Fields are separated by tabs (`\t`)

 ## Database Structure